zouloux/static-http/README.md

 0 dependency node based static http server.

-### Features 👍
+### Features

-- Super lightweight
+✅ Super lightweight
-- Start a local static server in 1 command
+✅ Start a local static server in 1 command
-- Correct mime-types
+✅ Correct mime-types
-- Default to `index.html`
+✅ Default to `index.html`
-- Directory listing if index is missing
+✅ Directory listing if index is missing
-- Types included for Node module usage
+✅ Types included for Node module usage

-### Not included 👎
+### Not included and not planned

-- No CORS
+❌ No CORS
-- No HTTP credentials
+❌ No HTTP credentials
-- No cookies
+❌ No cookies
-- No cache
+❌ No cache
-- No HLS server for media streaming
+❌ No HLS server for media streaming

 ### Wishlist 🙏

 - Streaming of huge files (big files will be loaded entirely into RAM)
+- Compatibility with byte-start for video seeking

 # Start a static server from your terminal